If 1 family from each church in Arkansas became a foster family, we could solve the foster care crisis in our community.

 Everyone needs to belong, some place to connect and return to.
 As Christians, we’ve been adopted into the family of God.
 Adoption changes a person’s legal status.
 Instead of being a temporary guest in a household, the adoptee belongs there with full rights and privileges.
 We sometimes talk of being adopted as gaining a “forever home”, one that will always be there, even when you’re grown up and off to college or wherever life takes you.

-A 3-step process
+A guided process

 The CALL encourages families in the Christian community to consider foster care and adoption, then equips those families through training and walking through the process to become certified as foster or adoptive parents and by supporting those families once they are actually doing foster care or adoption.